 Caught in a sandstorm.

 Cliche as it sounds, the Wanderlost life doesn’t get any better than that.

-I visited the desert while volunteering for a month in Rabat, Morocco.
+I went camping in the Sahara Desert while volunteering for a month in Rabat, Morocco.
 A group of us took a guided weekend trip into the Sahara by way of Merzouga, a village right at the edge of the desert.
 In total, it’s about an eight-hour drive one way (most drivers make stops along the way including a place to feed monkeys and an overnight in a teeny tiny town en route to Merzouga).

 The trip included an afternoon camel ride deep into the desert, dinner and music after sunset, a campground for sleeping under the stars and an exhilarating camel ride back to Merzouga during sunrise.

-The itinerary was perfect, and everything we needed for the quintessential Sahara Desert experience.
+The Sahara Desert Camping itinerary was perfect, and everything we needed for the quintessential Moroccan experience.
 But, like all good Wanderlost travel, the best adventures aren’t part of the itinerary.
 They happen in the moment, and are entirely unplanned.

 That means our Wanderlost Sahara itinerary looked a little something like this: